wwong4374/rewards-points/README.md

 Click send.
 The server will respond with an array of objects representing spent points, oldest to newest:
 ![pointSpends](./assets/pointSpends.png?raw=true)

+For an explanation of how the point spending order is determined, see the Additional Details section below.

 ## Points Balance

 Finally, let's see each payer's point balances.
 Create a `GET` request to `http://localhost:1234/points/balance`.
 No parameters are needed: